Nahanni River Leadership

 In the same way we have fine tuned our guide training program to ensure our team is second to none.
 Each guide participates in a five-day, on water comprehensive training program taking place during the high water events on the Kootenay and White Rivers in Southeast British Columbia.
 These training expeditions are an in depth simulation not only of paddling and safety drills but a chance to serve each other and grow our skills as a team.
 The relationships built here provide the strong bond required to successfully lead expeditions in areas like Nahanni National Park Reserve.
 Meal times are spent training with culinary professionals and when combined with our famous menu you can be sure the scenery won’t be the only highlight of your trip.
 All of our food is packed by the Nahanni Wild team ensuring tight control of quality, it is often sourced from local business made from scratch.
 Fresh produce is a big part of the meals and even into the second weeks of expeditions you will be amazed at the food we prepare.

 The backbone of our journeys are our fleet of expedition canoes, rafts, and camp equipment.
 Carefully maintained and of the highest quality, each piece is carefully chosen for its quality and how it improves your experience.
-From water safety equipment such as helmets, wetsuits and lifejackets to comfortable camp chairs and luxurious sleeping systems has been tested through our decades of personal experience (hey, I can’t say the job doesn’t have its perks!).
+From water safety equipment such as helmets, wetsuits and lifejackets to comfortable camp chairs and luxurious sleeping systems, each has been tested through our decades of personal experience (hey, I can’t say the job doesn’t have its perks!).